Frequently Asked Questions

 We have a zero tolerance policy.
 This includes name calling, foul language, teasing, bullying, any kind of physical interaction without permission and/or inappropriate touching.
 This includes staff as well as other campers.
 We keep an environment that is safe for all students.
 Our number one concern and priority is that your child leaves with a positive experience and feeling confident regardless of their interest level in theatre.

-How should a student show up to camp?
+How should a camper show up to camp?

 Dressed and ready just like they would be for school.
 If a skirt/dress is worn, shorts must be worn underneath.
 No crop shirts, no short-shorts.
 They will be encouraged to be physically demanding onstage, so think gym clothing or play clothes.
 We want them to be comfortable and focus on their craft.
 Please no flip flops or sandals.

 What should my camper bring to camp?

 Water bottles, lunch, snacks, pencil, notebook, sunblock.
 They are welcome to bring hat and/or sunglasses for any outdoor time.

 Why are the programs separated by age?